 The Origin of the Padron

-When you register you are given a certificate, (certificado de empadronamiento), which is a often required by the authorities as proof of where you live, when you use or apply for public services.
+When you register you are given a certificate, (certificado de empadronamiento), which is often required by the authorities as proof of where you live, when you use or apply for public services.
 The registry entry should therefore also record all the names of all people living at the address, including children, so that they appear on the certificate, as well.

 - It may also give you access to reduce local tax rates, or cut price entrance for local municipal services and facilities, e.g. transport, sports centres, and so on.

 Where do I get a Padrón certificate?

 The Padron certificate is issued at the local Town Hall (Ayuntamiento).
 To register you need

 Most Town Halls now charge a small fee for processing your Padrón.
 It will not matter if your NIE number shows a different address, however your Escritura or rental agreement need to show the correct address.
-The process is usually fairly quick and you will be given you’ll normally be given your certificate straight away.
+The process is usually fairly quick and you will normally be given your certificate straight away.

 Do I need to renew my Padrón?

 Once issued, the Padrón certificate is valid for 3 months, so you have to go and obtain a new one everytime you do something which requires proof of address.
-Your registration on the Padron however, only needs to be updated if you change address.
+Your registration on the Padrón however, only needs to be updated if you change address.

 If you are unsure about whether you should be on the Padrón, our article ‘Foreigners and Expats and the Padron’ explains more including possible tax implications.